-She fought three times in her first four months as a pro, all wins, two by knockout.
+She has fought six times in her first 11 months as a pro – all wins, three by knockout.

-In her last fight on December 9 in New York, she won a four-round majority decision against Nydia Feliciano.
+In her last fight on June 30 in Oklahoma City she won a six-round unanimous decision against Sheena Kaine.

 Mikaela is managed by George Ruiz, CEO of Intelligent Arts & Artists, and trained by Al Mitchell and Coach Kay Karoma.
 She boasts a sterling amateur resume which includes being a 2016 champion in the USA Boxing Elite Nationals, the America Olympic Qualifiers, and the U.S. Olympic Team Trials.